 Authorization done by NBMP source

 The NBMP source initiates the NBMP service based on the workflow description.
 If the NBMP source wants to use the specific function which needs authorization from the function provider, it can be done using authorization based on the client information or client grants.
-After finishing the authorization for accessing the protected function, the NBMP source can send its authorization information, such as an access token, to the NBMP workflow manager through the Authorization descriptor in the workflow description.
+After finishing the authorization for accessing the protected function, the NBMP Client can send its authorization information, such as an access token, to the NBMP workflow manager through the Authorization descriptor in the workflow description.
 The NBMP workflow manager can create the workflow which contains the protected resource (NBMP function) by using this access token.

 Authorization done by NBMP Workflow Manager